-- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 26.0 reflect the reduction of 1.0 frozen and unfunded position from the FY 2018 Approved Operating Budget of 27.0. - o Transfer of a 1.0 Support Staff position from Mathematics Secondary (1401). - Salaries and Wages increase to provide additional temporary help. - Supplies and Materials, Contracted Services, and Other Charges reflect reductions to constrain the budget in light of funding challenges.
+- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 26.0 reflect the reduction of 1.0 frozen and unfunded position from the FY 2018 Approved Operating Budget of 27.0. - Transfer of a 1.0 Support Staff position from Mathematics Secondary (1401). - Salaries and Wages increase to provide additional temporary help. - Contracted Services and Other Charges reflect reductions to constrain the budget in light of funding challenges.